Skip to content

 Type Examples Introduced in Works offline Enabled by default

-Detects dangerous usages of the GITHUB_ENV environment variable.
+Detects dangerous writes to the GITHUB_ENV and GITHUB_PATH environment variables.

 Other resources: